-The Group's investments primarily comprise of managed funds, government bonds, high investment grade corporate bonds, common equity securities, preferred shares, bank deposits and derivatives.
-The managed funds owned by the Group invest in a number of different types of investments which include: large cap, small cap and emerging market equity, U.S. bonds, high yield bonds, and alternative investments which can include private equity.
+The Group's investments primarily comprise of managed funds, government bonds, high investment grade corporate bonds, common equity securities and bank deposits.
+The managed funds owned by the Group invest in a number of different types of investments which include: large cap, small cap and emerging market equity, sovereign bonds, investment grade corporate bonds, high yield bonds, asset backed securities, derivatives and alternative investments, which can include private equity and real estate.
 These investments are subject to the conditions and restrictions as further defined in the terms of the offering of each fund, which are usually contained in a formal Offering Memoranda.
 Such Offering Memoranda generally define the nature and types of investments in which a managed fund can invest and provide for specified procedures regarding further investment in and redemption from the particular fund.
-The primary investment managers of CG's portfolios are Clarien Investments Limited (EGL affiliate) and Coralisle Pension Services (Bahamas) Ltd.

 Whilst investments in managed investment funds can achieve investment diversification, these investments can also subject the Group to a concentration of risk in one group or investment strategy.
-Because the investments in managed investment funds can only be redeemed or transferred in accordance with the terms of the offering of the particular fund, generally weekly, monthly, or quarterly, the ability of the Group to realize such investments may be restricted.
+Because the investments in managed investment funds can only be redeemed or transferred in accordance with the terms of the offering of the particular fund, generally daily or quarterly the ability of the Group to realize some managed fund investments may be restricted.

-The investment portfolio is monitored by the Investment Committee of the Board and management and is subject to the Investment Policy Statements approved by the Board of Directors.
+The investment portfolio is monitored by the Investment Committee of the Board and management and is subject to the Investment Policy Statement approved by the Board of Directors.
 These investment guidelines are reviewed on an annual basis or as necessary.